A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Proposed Design Approach

 \subsubsection{Logic Network}

-A network of logic gates is needed to drive the selection signal $q_k$ for the MUX, using the Boolean signals $r_i$ and $s$.
-These can be easily designed using standard logic function optimization methods, such as Karnaugh maps.
-Table~\ref{tab:truth_tab} shows the truth table of the design associated with this simple digital circuit for the considered case study, which consisted of two unsaturated regions only, while Eq.~\eqref{eq:logic_func} shows the resulting logic expression, directly implementable through logic gates.
+A network of logic gates is needed to drive the selection signal $q$ of the MUX, using the Boolean signals $(r_j)_{j=1}^{N_\mathrm{unsat}}$ and $s$.
+Specifically, the signal $q = (q_i)_{i=1}^{M}$ is binary encoded, with $M = \lceil\log_2(N+2)\rceil$, so to select each unsaturated affine function and the two saturated values $u_\mathrm{lb}$ and $u_\mathrm{ub}$.
+The logic network implementing $q$ can be easily designed using standard logic function optimization methods, such as Karnaugh maps.